What to do before someone steals your bike (and how to get it back if they do)

 Outside is a great place to ride a bike, but outside is not a great place to store a bike.
 Bikes that are viewed as untouched or abandoned are prone to disappearing (either the whole bike or components, such as lights, seats, and wheels).
 Bring it inside whenever you can to avoid hungry eyes.
 And, as a bonus, you'll be protecting it from the elements, so it'll also require fewer tune-ups.

-As for garages, keep the doors closed when you're not in them, and consider locking your bikes anyway.
+As for garages, keep the doors closed when you're not in them, and even so, consider locking your bikes in there anyway.

 3) Do GPS tracking devices work?